Deer Pond Farm

 Connecticut Audubon is carrying out several projects to improve habitat, especially for birds, such as Eastern Towhee and Chestnut-sided Warbler, that require young forest and shrub-scrub areas.
 Several plots of seed-producing grasses and flowers have been planted to provide food for fall migrants.

 Volunteers maintain a pollinator garden near the Deer Pond Farm office and parking lot.
 Purple Martin gourds like those at the Milford Point Coastal Center rise near the shore of the sanctuary’s pond.
 Timberstand improvements have opened the canopy for sunlight to reach highbush blueberry and mountain laurel in the understory.
-Volunteer monitors keep track of nest boses for Eastern Bluebird, American Kestrel, and Wood Duck.
+Volunteer monitors keep track of nest boxes for Eastern Bluebird, American Kestrel, and Wood Duck.

 Birds